Ask Mosaic Dental - Eagan Valley if our services are right for youMake an Appointment

 - During the time period between the two appointments, a dental laboratory will fabricate the crown.
 Two weeks or so are usually allotted for this process.

-Your dentist at Mosaic Dental - Eagan Valley will evaluate whether a traditional crown is a good option for you.
+Your provider at Mosaic Dental - Eagan Valley will evaluate whether a traditional crown is a good option for you.
 Call us at 651-681-9044.